 5. “History isn’t something you look back at and say it was inevitable, it happens because people make decisions that are sometimes very impulsive and of the moment, but those moments are cumulative realities.”
 Marsha P. Johnson

 If you don’t know who Marsha P. Johnson is, you should.

-She was a participant in the Stonewall Uprising in the late 60’s—a movement that would see clashes between the LGBTQIA+ community and NYC police, and large demonstrations advocating for the rights of the LGBTQIA+ community.
+She was a participant in the Stonewall Uprising in the late 60s.
+This movement would see clashes between the LGBTQIA+ community and NYC police and large demonstrations advocating for the rights of the LGBTQIA+ community.

 Whenever I read social justice quotes like this, I’m filled with the sense that history is what you make it.
 There’s a lot of power in Marsha’s words.
-They’re a constant reminder that we have the power to make the change we want to see.
+They’re a constant reminder that we can make the change we want to see.
 If we can imagine it, we can make it a reality.

 6. “Culture does not make people.
 People make culture.
 If it is true that the full humanity of women is not our culture, then we can and must make it our culture.”
 Chimamanda Ngozi Adichie